daniele3b/SafeWater/Assignment2/evaluation.md

 - Current (A);
 - Voltage (V);

-In term of radio performance, I monitored the following metrics for each devices and in particular for the border router node:
+In term of radio performance, I monitored the following metrics for each device and in particular for the border router node:

 - RSSI